fengju0213/NavigatorAI/README.md

 <div align="center"><h2>Description</h2></div>

-&emsp;&emsp;SmartTripPlanner is an intelligent travel itinerary planning system powered by large language models and multi-source data integration.
+&emsp;&emsp;NavigatorAI is an intelligent travel itinerary planning system powered by large language models and multi-source data integration.
 The system allows users to input a destination city and travel duration, and dynamically generates a personalized travel itinerary.
-From retrieving scenic spots and local cuisines to generating detailed plans in HTML and PDF formats, SmartTripPlanner offers an efficient, intelligent, and user-friendly way to plan trips.
+From retrieving scenic spots and local cuisines to generating detailed plans in HTML and PDF formats, NavigatorAI offers an efficient, intelligent, and user-friendly way to plan trips.

 </div>